Princeton-CDH/startwords/content/issues/3/mapping-latent-spaces/index.md

 While I'm skeptical that language models are devoid of meaning, I do share other concerns raised by the authors of "Stochastic Parrots."
 For instance, I agree that researchers will need a way to understand the subset of texts that shape a model's response to a given prompt.
 Culture is historically specific, so models will never be free of omission and bias.
 But by the same token, we need to know which practices they represent.

 If companies want to offer language models as a service to the public --- say, in web search --- they will need to do even more than know what their models represent.
-Somehow, a single model will need to produce a picture of the world that is acceptable to a wide range of audiences, without amplifying harmful biases or filtering out minority discourses (Bender et al, "Stochastic Parrots," 614).
+Somehow, a single model will need to produce a picture of the world that is acceptable to a wide range of audiences, without amplifying harmful biases or filtering out minority discourses (Bender et al., "Stochastic Parrots," 614).
 That's a delicate balancing act.

 Historians don't have to compress their material as severely as that.
 Since history is notoriously a story of conflict, and our sources were interested participants, few people expect historians to represent all aspects of the past with one correctly balanced model.
 On the contrary, historical inquiry is usually about comparing perspectives.
 Machine learning is not the only way to do this, but it can help.
 For instance, researchers can measure differences of perspective by training multiple models on different publication venues or slices of the timeline.[^6]